-Most home good stores provide a fairly comprehensive list of items needed for college.
+Most home goods stores provide a fairly comprehensive list of items needed for college.
 Please be aware that these lists sometimes include items that are prohibited at UMW.
 Please review the prohibited items list and keep these items out of your nest!

-NOTE: The University of Mary Washington does not provide storage for luggage, boxes, or the UMW provided furniture listed above.
+NOTE: The University of Mary Washington does not provide storage for luggage, boxes, or the UMW-provided furniture listed above.
 Everything you bring must fit in your room.

 NOTE: Label all boxes with last name, first initial, building, room number.
 Forgot your building and room?
 Check the Housing Portal.